 Now we need to close the open ends so that quilt can be converted to a solid.
 For this, we will merge an extruded surface with the swept surface.
 The extruded surface has already been created but hidden.

-So right-click the "Extrude 1" feature and pick Unhide.
+So select the "Extrude 1" feature and pick Show ( ) to unhide.